ImmutableVariable/learnityourself/docs/python/04-data-structures/05-sets.md

 print(len(fruits))  # 3

 # Check if a set is a subset of another
+# A subset is a set that contains only elements found in another set
 small_set = {"apple", "banana"}
 print(small_set.issubset(fruits))  # True

 # Check if a set is a superset of another
+# A superset is a set that contains all elements of another set (and possibly more)
 big_set = {"apple", "banana", "orange", "grape"}
 print(big_set.issuperset(fruits))  # True

 # Check if two sets have no elements in common
+# Disjoint sets are sets that have no elements in common
 other_set = {"grape", "kiwi"}
 print(fruits.isdisjoint(other_set))  # False (they share no elements)
 ```